A client asks for your freelance writing rates, and you have no idea how to respond. Here’s a guide to help you figure out what to charge.

 These are just a few examples.
 The point is, your rate is obviously important to your professional value, but a client with a smaller budget might still be worthwhile.
 Over at Young Adult Money, I discussed my Three-Question System for deciding on gigs when I’m on the fence.
 In short, I ask myself if the job will be fun, lucrative, or educational.
 If I can’t answer “yes” to two out of three, I don’t take the gig.
 If a client can’t offer a lot in terms of pay, they should at least be fun or help you learn something new.

 Avoid per hour rates.

 When you figure out your rate, it might be a time-based number, like $50 per hour.
 That doesn’t mean, however, that you should charge the client according to your time.
 In fact, you shouldn’t charge based on time.
-You should charge based on the product you deliver.
+Your freelance writing rates should be based on the content you deliver.

 Years ago, a client decided they wanted my articles to be half as long.
 According to their logic, I should thus be paid half as much “because it should take you half the time.”

 Word count is just one of many factors that determine how long it takes to write something.
 There’s also research, outlining and organizing–in fact, sometimes it actually takes me longer to write a shorter post!